 \subsection{The Imbalanced Power Between Viewers, Streamers, and Platforms}

-Our study found negative behaviors from the streamer perspective.
+Our research identified many negative behaviors from the streamer perspective.
 Although some of the streamers' malicious selling strategies were highly enhanced by system designs, we also identified seven malicious strategies that were purely implemented by streamers.
-These problems revealed standardized product stream procedures have not been established yet in livestream commerce.
+These problems revealed standardized product stream procedures have not yet been established in livestream e-commerce.
 On the surface level, participants expressed that streamers were skilled in introducing products and persuading customers to buy.
-When we asked participants if they think the ways or the strategies streamers used were malicious strategies, they were not sure.
+When we asked participants if they thought the ways or the strategies streamers used were malicious, they were not sure.
 Participants expressed that it was hard to differentiate exaggeration and deception.
-Our participants reported cases where customers were controlled by streamers or designs.
-We found that most of the malicious strategies were directly or indirectly related to this factor.
-Compared to other e-shopping channels, customers are in a much more inferior position to streamers in livestream shopping.
+They reported cases where customers were controlled by streamers or designs.
+We found that most malicious strategies were directly or indirectly related to this.
+Compared to other e-shopping channels, customers were in a much more inferior position to streamers while livestream shopping.
 Streamers had a high level of freedom to decide how they sold products in livestream channels.

-Prior work has analyzed viewers' negative behaviors during livestream and how livestream platforms allow viewers to report inappropriate content~\cite{wohn2019volunteer}.
-For example, viewers performed trolling and being talkative in livestream channels.
-Given the unbalanced power between customers and streamers, the platforms need to provide more ways for customers to combat malicious selling, such as collective reporting.
+Prior work has analyzed viewers' negative behaviors during livestreams and how livestreaming platforms allow viewers to report inappropriate content~\cite{wohn2019volunteer}.
+For example, viewers reported trolling and being talkative in livestream channels.
+Given the unbalanced power between viewers and streamers, the platforms need to provide more ways for customers to combat malicious selling, such as collective reporting.